utkarshgpt71/CS_6110_Project/README.md

 	8. You should receive a message "Compiled Boolector Python module.
 Please read api/python/README on how to use the module"

 	9. Add the current directory to PYTHONPATH

+## Files/Directories in this repository

+Following is a brief description of Files and Directories in this Repository:

+	1. Misc: